 6. The Sprinkles Cupcake ATM, USA

-Thanks to one woman’s pregnancy cravings, it’s now significantly easier for Americans to get their sugar hit at any hour.
-The Sprinkles bakery ATM – found at six different Sprinkles stores across the country – offers up freshly-baked cupcakes in a variety of flavours, from red velvet to peanut butter chocolate, 24 hours a day.
+Since Sprinkles Cupcakes opened its first cupcakes ATM in back in 2012, it has been easy for Americans to get their sugar hit at any hour.
+The Sprinkles bakery ATM – found at several Sprinkles stores across the country – offers up freshly-baked cupcakes in a variety of flavours, from red velvet to peanut butter chocolate, 24 hours a day.